IBM/dbb/Migration/jclToZBuilder/README.md

 - `-m, --member <JCL member>`: The JCL member to migrate.

 ### Optional Options:
 - `-o,--outputDir <output directory>`: Directory in the HFS where all files will be written.
+The default is `jclMigration/`.
 - `-c,--configFolder <configFolder>`: Path to the configuration folder ccontaining the JCL migration configuration file and dataset mappings configuration file.
-The default is `jclMigration/`.
+The default is `Migration/jcl/jclToZBuilder/conf`.

 ### conf/jclmig.conf Properties:
 - `restrictedPgms`: A comma seperated list of restricted programs.
 Upon encountering one of these programs, the JCL call will be extracted and placed as a JobExec step into the generated yaml.
 As opposed to a MVSExec step being used as normal.